Jaqbkowalczyk/WanderersBlog/README.md

 - **HTML, CSS, and JavaScript:** The front-end of the site is built using HTML for structure, CSS for styling, and JavaScript for interactive behavior.

-- **Thymeleaf:** Thymeleaf is used as the server-side Java template engine for rendering dynamic content on the webpages.

 ## Installation and Setup